BambuCraft/PartiumAPI/README.md

 </br>

 ### Why?
 Don't you miss your childhood memories, you made with the [Fisk's Advanced Lighsabers Mod](https://www.curseforge.com/minecraft/mc-mods/advanced-lightsabers) and want to bring them back?
 I do and so I decided to make this mod.
-It utilizes the power of [Geckolib](https://modrinth.com/mod/geckolib) to create cool looking Swords and Lightsabers.
+It utilizes the power of [Geckolib](https://modrinth.com/mod/geckolib) and [Veil](https://github.com/FoundryMC/Veil) to create cool looking Swords and Lightsabers.

 #### References: